RobinCaroff/workshop-kmp/codelab.md

 * Use the multiplatform Http client Ktor to call a Json Api

 Positive
 : This codelab is inspired by the Jetbrains [tutorial](https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html) for the first steps.
-The jetbrains codelab is more detailled on the initial configuration of the project and has very interesting focus on the graddle files.
+The jetbrains codelab is more detailled on the initial configuration of the project and has very interesting focus on the gradle files.

 ## Environment Setup
 Duration: 0:04:00